 Sheriff; county jail – See Ch.
 44.

 Editor's Note: This bill also repealed former Ch.
 75, Department of Correction, adopted 10-6-1992 by Ord.
 No. 215.

-There is hereby created a Department of Correction (the "Department") under the immediate direction of a Warden who shall be appointed by the County Council as recommended by the County Manager.
+There is hereby created a Department of Correction (the "Department") under the immediate direction of a Director who shall be appointed by the County Council as recommended by the County Manager.

 The Dorchester County Jail is an institution within the Department of Correction, and it shall hereafter be named the "Dorchester County Detention Center."

 The Director of the Department of Correction shall be responsible for the safekeeping, care and custody of all inmates in the County Detention Center from the time they are lawfully committed thereto until they are lawfully discharged, released or withdrawn therefrom.

 The Director shall promulgate rules and regulations of the County which pertain to the administration and operation of the Department of Correction, not inconsistent with law, necessary to exercise the responsibilities and duties of the position.